jinglou/p2016-rss-small-target/MSER/README.md

 ## Notes

- 1. The algorithm utilizes the VLFeat open source library:
+ 1. This algorithm utilizes the VLFeat open source library:

 	Vedaldi A, Fulkerson B (2008) VLFeat: An open and portable library of computer vision algorithms, version 0.9.19. [http://www.vlfeat.org/](http://www.vlfeat.org/)

- 2. The example usage of the code is demonstrated in
+ 2. The example usage of this code is demonstrated in:
 	```matlab
 	>>MSER_DEMO
 	```

- 3. In each dataset folder, the resulting folder `MSER` includes MAT and PNG files.
-For each input color image, the resulting MAT file is a structure array `MSERs`.
-Each structure element includes two specified properties of a detected small target, i.e. Pixel List and Bounding Box.
+ 3. In each dataset folder, the resulting folder `MSER` contains MAT and PNG files.
+For each input color image, the resulting MAT file is a structure array "MSERs".
+Each structure element includes two specified properties of a detected small target: Pixel List and Bounding Box.